alicolville/Weight-Tracker/docs/shortcodes/wt.md

 **Awards**

- With a [Pro Plus](https://shop.yeken.uk/product/weight-tracker-pro-plus/) license the "Awards" tab is visible.
+ With a [Premium](https://shop.yeken.uk/product/weight-tracker-pro-plus/) license the "Awards" tab is visible.
 This allows the user to see which awards have been given to them.

  [![Advanced]({{ site.baseurl }}/assets/images/wt2-awards.png)]({{ site.baseurl }}/assets/images/wt2-awards.png)

 **Advanced**

-With a [Pro Plus](https://shop.yeken.uk/product/weight-tracker-pro-plus/) license an additional tab is present with "Advanced" data.
+With a [Premium](https://shop.yeken.uk/product/weight-tracker-pro-plus/) license an additional tab is present with "Advanced" data.
 This tab contains the following information;

 - BMI (Body Mass Index)
 - BMR (Basal Metabolic Rate)